sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ###Tools

 Tools look very similar to buttons except they automatically stay checked after being selected.
-Tools also work in conjunction with the current paneóall unhandled mouse and keyboard events from the active pane are passed to the active tool for processing.
+Tools also work in conjunction with the current pane‚Äîall unhandled mouse and keyboard events from the active pane are passed to the active tool for processing.

 ```xml
 <tool id="acme_zoomTool"